dubzzz/jsverify-commands/README.md

 Checking on commands can prove very useful to check user interfaces, state machines, code mechanisms...
 A good example is given in [https://labs.spotify.com/2015/06/25/rapid-check/](https://labs.spotify.com/2015/06/25/rapid-check/).

+It can be seen as a QA trying to find breaches in your code.

 ## Try it online

 https://runkit.com/dubzzz/59e65938e4342d0012d3b725